 If you’re lucky enough to catch it you can find fresh hatch chiles in the grocery store for a few weeks out of the year!
 Fresh chiles have a great flavor and a variety of heat levels for everyone’s preferences.
 We bought some this week and made a few recipes including these smoked chiles.
 Can you taste the smoky flavor already?
 They’re one of our favorite easy smoker recipes. (affiliate links present)

 Look at these smoked chiles!!

 First of all they are huge and pretty beautiful to look at.
 But I got to know a bit more about them when I watched them being roasted right outside of the grocery store the other day.
 You can see my experience here.

-So it’s around August when you can find them in the stores like this!
+Around August is when you can find them in the stores like this!
 Then you too can make lots of hatch green chile recipes.

 I was told that if you roast them or have them roasted for you you can freeze them for years and years in freezer bags.
 One guy said he bought them in bulk and was still using them up to 5 years later!

 Hatch smoked chiles can be used in a variety of recipes and are very versatile like this pressure cooker sausage rice casserole.

 Smoking them was something new we hadn’t done before.
 If you too are looking for a different burger topping like this hatch chile cheeseburger this is a great way to cook them.